-Protected Is there a potential Please explain and Action to address Characteristic Group for positive or negative impact? give examples of any evidence/data used negative impact (e.g. adjustment to the policy) Consider the length of any online meetings, shorten if necessary, and ensure that plenty of breaks are built into the agenda; Where used, we will try to ensure that venues offer an accessible and inclusive environment for participants.
+Protected Is there a potential Please explain and Action to address Characteristic Group for positive or give examples of any negative impact (e.g. negative impact? evidence/data used adjustment to the policy) The chat function and closed captioning can be enabled, and volume adjusted, to support those with hearing requirements; Where there are particular constraints consider opportunities for participants to engage in a different way (e.g., tele-conference); Consider the length of any online meetings, shorten if necessary, and ensure that plenty of breaks are built into the agenda; Where used, we will try to ensure that venues offer an accessible and inclusive environment for participants.
 We will also ensure that plenty of breaks are built into the agenda.
 Gender reassignment Potential negative Also see above, under General Equality and Diversity Considerations.
-UKRI records may show the wrong gender.
 Also see above, under General Equality and Diversity Considerations.
-Consideration needs to be given at UKRI level as to how records (including Gateway to Research and other communications materials) might be adjusted.
-At virtual panel meetings, members may wish to include pronouns in biography.
-Marriage or civil partnership Probably not Pregnancy and maternity Potential negative Also see above, under General Equality and Diversity Considerations.
-Also see above, under General Equality and Diversity Considerations.
-Provision for parental leave (including maternity leave, paternity leave and
+Consideration needs UKRI to be given at UKRI records may show the level as to how wrong gender. records (including Gateway to

-Protected Is there a potential Please explain and Action to address Characteristic Group for positive or negative impact? give examples of any evidence/data used negative impact (e.g. adjustment to the policy) leave related to surrogacy and adoption) are covered in the UKRI terms and conditions.
-We should ensure the use of gender neutral language - parental leave, irrespective of sexual orientation.
-The costs of additional childcare for grant holders, beyond that required to meet the normal contracted requirements of the job, and that are directly related to the project, may be requested as a directly incurred cost if the institutional policy is to reimburse them.
-However, childcare costs associated with normal working patterns may not be sought.
-Race Potential negative See above, under General Equality and Diversity Considerations.
-See above, under General Equality and Diversity Considerations (particularly in relation to panel composition and mitigations against unconscious bias) Religion or belief Potential negative See above, under General Equality and Diversity Considerations.
-There could be potential discrimination because it is known Also see above, under General Equality and Diversity Considerations (particularly in relation to panel composition and mitigations against
+Protected Is there a potential Please explain and Action to address

+Characteristic Group for positive or give examples of any negative impact (e.g.

+negative impact? evidence/data used adjustment to the

+policy)

+Research and other

+communications

+materials) might be

+adjusted.

+At virtual panel

+meetings, members

+may wish to include

+pronouns in

+biography.

+Marriage or civil Probably not

+partnership

+Pregnancy and Potential negative Also see above, under Also see above, under

+maternity General Equality and General Equality and

+Diversity Diversity

+Considerations.
+Considerations.

+Provision for parental

+leave (including

+maternity leave,

+paternity leave and

+leave related to

+surrogacy and

+adoption)

+are covered in the

+UKRI terms and

+conditions.

+We should ensure the

+use of gender neutral

+language - parental

+leave, irrespective of sexual orientation.

+The costs of additional

+childcare for grant holders, beyond that

+required to meet the

+normal contracted

+requirements of the

+job,

+and that are directly

+related to the project,

+may be requested as a

+may be requested as a

+Protected Is there a potential Please explain and Action to address

+Characteristic Group for positive or give examples of any negative impact (e.g.

+• negative impact? evidence/data used adjustment to the

+policy)

+directly incurred cost if

+the institutional policy

+is

+to reimburse them.

+However, childcare

+costs associated with

+normal working

+patterns may not be

+sought.

+If panel meeting is in

+person, consider

+whether the

+venue for the GAP

+meeting is able to

+provide facilities for

+feeding children if

+necessary.

+Race See above, under See above, under

+Potential negative General Equality and General Equality and

+Diversity Diversity

+Considerations.
+Considerations

+(particularly in relation

+to panel composition

+and mitigations

+against

+unconscious bias)

+Religion or belief Potential negative See above, under Also see above, under

+General Equality and General Equality and

+Diversity Diversity

+Considerations.
+Considerations

+There could be (particularly in relation

+potential to panel composition

+discrimination and mitigations

+because it is known against

+that somebody (either unconscious bias)

+a panel member, a

+research applicant or Ensure that religious

+research participants) observances are taken

+has a particular faith into account when

+or belief.